Lawrence Chaney won’t be returning to Drag Race anytime soon.

 Although it’s been seconds since her win, we asked Lawrence if she’ll ever embrace her inner Bebe Zahara Benet for a shock return to the werkroom.
 We’re greedy, sue us.

 Over the years, there’s been demand for a Quarter Quell-esque season.
-With 12 seasons, five editions of All Stars, as well as spin-offs in Thailand, UK, Canada and Holland, there’s plenty of queens to choose from the winners’ circle.
+With 13 seasons, five editions of All Stars, as well as spin-offs in Thailand, UK, Canada, Holland, Australia and Spain, there’s plenty of queens to choose from the winners’ circle.

 If it follows a similar format to All Stars, then all RuPaul needs is ten willing participants.
 Sadly, it looks like Lawrence will not be one of them.